 - Fabric made with microfiber means that the fabric’s filaments are extremely fine – much finer than silk.
 Microfiber fabrics are thus lightweight, and look and feel luxurious.
 Because microfiber filaments are packed so closely, they can prevent moisture from passing though, yet allow air flow.
 Usually a blend of polyester or polyamide (nylon) fibers, microfiber fabric is known for being very light, smooth, soft, hard wearing and breathable.

 - Microfleece is an ultra-soft synthetic wool-like fabric.
 It’s the fabric that teddy bears are made of.

-- Amount of power for support a fabric would give in its most stretched or elongated state.
+- The amount of power for support a fabric would give in its most stretched or elongated state.

 - Moisture Wicking

 - Fabrics that have the moisture wicking feature are able to draw moisture away from the body and put it on the surface of the fabric for quick evaporation.
 Many sports bras and tops are made with moisture wicking fabrics.

 - A completely synthetic fiber, nylon is known for its superior flexibility and excellent resilience.
 Quick-drying nylon fabric is naturally hydrophobic and resistant to shrinkage and wrinkling.
 Developed in the 1930s by scientists at Du Pont, nylon was the first truly synthetic fiber to be commercialized.
 Nylon fibers have the luster of silk and their tensile strength is higher than that of wool, silk, rayon or cotton.
 Nylon washes easily, dries quickly, needs little pressing, and holds its shape well since it neither shrinks nor stretches.
 Another name for nylon is polyamide.

 - When used in the lingerie industry, opaque means the body can not be seen through the garment.